-For the three-month and six-month periods ended December 31, 2023 and 2022 (Unaudited)
+For the three-month periods ended September 30, 2023 and 2022 (Unaudited)

 (expressed in thousands of Canadian dollars or other currencies, except for number of equity instruments and per share amounts)

 1. Nature of operations

 Strategic Resources Inc. ("Strategic" or the "Company") is a publicly listed company incorporated under the Ontario Business Corporations Act on October 25, 2004 and continued under the British Columbia Business Corporations Act on June 7, 2016.
 The Company is listed on the TSX-Venture Exchange ("TSXV"), having the symbol SR.V.